rotimijoseph/students-and-subjects/README.md

 ## **Known Issues**

 Clicking on the links of individual university courses does not lead to a page with more details about which partner university the course can be studied at.
-This issue will be addressed if future updates were to occur.
+This issue would be addressed if future updates were to occur.

 ## **Future Improvements**